Beam-Impact/beam-salesforce-cartridge/README.md

 3. Navigate to this directory on your local machine, open up the index.html file.
 This file contains a detailed report.

 ## Running integration tests
-Integration tests are located in the `sfra/test/integration` directory.
+Integration tests are located in the `storefront-reference-architecture/test/integration` directory.

-To run all integration tests you can use the following command:
+To run integration tests you can use the following command:

 ```
 npm run test:integration